Robert James Bell: Work

 In 2001, Bell commenced work at the CSIRO Science Education Centre (CSIROSEC) in Brisbane as science education officer, where he was initially involved with the schools programme for Southern Queensland and Science on Saturdays.

 A side task to his employment was appearances on the television programme Totally Wild and later became the host of a new programme called Scope.

 In 2005, Bell gave the keynote address at the District conference of Coopers Plains Learning Community, where he presented the topic "Making Links with the Wider Community".

 Totally Wild

 Bell appeared on Totally Wild on Tuesdays in the scientific segment.
 Over the two years that he spent doing this segment, he developed his character of "Dr Rob".

 Scope

 Network Ten in conjunction with CSIRO developed a programme called Scope, initially airing on Mondays at 4pm.
 New episodes now airs at 8am Thursdays and repeat episodes air at 9am Saturdays on Eleven.

 Dr Rob has been described as a "mad scientist", as well as being "zany" and "mad capped".
 This is most likely to the very animated style of his TV personality.

 Dr Rob's appearances on Scope are nearly always in his signature white lab coat, even scuba diving in it one episode about marine life.
 This can also be seen in any publicity photograph of himself or Scope, as he was even wearing it when receiving the Japan prize in Tokyo.

+He eventually passed on the reins to Lee Constable who hosted the show from 20 August 2016 forward.